Jeevan5955/Django-RabbitMQ-Celery/README.md

 ## Validation:

-Object-level validation
+Object-level validation :
-Sometimes you'll have to compare fields with one another in order to validate them.
+In our case we have to compare fields with one another in order to validate them.
 This is when you should use the object-level validation approach.

 Example: